mbnarayn/Office365/README.md

-# Connecting to PsGallery Repository via a Corporate Proxy
+# Connecting to the PsGallery Repository via a Corporate Proxy
 When running Get-PsRepository behind a corporate proxy you may get the error below

 WARNING: Unable to find module repositories.

 To resolve this open PowerShell in elevated mode and run the following:
 ```
 notepad $PROFILE
 ```
 This will start notepad and open your PowerShell profile.
 If the file doesn’t exist, Notepad will prompt you to create it.

 Add these lines to the profile script: